Wine Glass

 so I use him.

-A restless boy with too
+A restless boy with too much to prove,

-height but not your eyes,
+who has your height but not your eyes,

-who makes me laugh like you
+who makes me laugh like you once did and

-me when I am looking away
+likes to watch me although I am looking away.

 I shatter myself into him.

-Being useless in this skin,
+Useless in this skin,

-I sought the soul beneath.
+I seek the soul beneath.

-my heart a little
+It only broke my heart a little when he left,

-no more than a wine glass
+no more than a wine glass forgotten

-crushed under the klutz
+on the floor crushed under the klutz of

-stumble toward bath.
+an early morning stumble toward bath.

 “Wine Glass” is previously published in September (2014).